Parents’ Guide to Children’s Oral Health in School Years

 Dental Health and Your Child’s Education

-Let’s take a look at some key statistics about how school-age children are impacted by oral health and what parents can do to promote healthy self-care protocols into adulthood and beyond.
+Your child’s oral health can affect their life in a number of different ways, including their academic success.
+Wondering how?
+Let’s take a look at some key statistics about how school-age children are impacted by oral health academically and what parents can do to promote healthy self-care protocols into adulthood and beyond.

 Dental Screening Requirements

-Not all states require dental screenings prior to starting school.
-Most states do NOT require a dental screening exam; only 14 states currently have the requirement in place.
+The importance of dental care for children seems obvious, yet not all states require dental screenings prior to starting school.
+In fact, most states do NOT require a dental screening exam; only 14 states currently have the requirement in place.

-From the parents we surveyed, 14% cited their children had not received an oral health screening exam before starting school.
-Even if your state doesn’t require a school screening, Dr. Hoss recommends a dental visit before starting school.
-This checkup is covered by most insurance plans and can be done as part of the child’s regular visit.
+From the parents we surveyed, 14% reported that their children had not received an oral health screening exam before starting school.
+Still, even if your state doesn’t require a school screening, Dr. Hoss recommends a dental visit before starting school.
+This checkup is covered by most insurance plans and can be done as part of the child’s regular dental checkup and cleaning.

 Creating Your Child’s Oral Health Routine